Posted by Andrew – 2022/06/19

 Note that for each individual windfarm, its curve is based on data starting from the date that the windfarm was fully commissioned, and the windfarm’s age is calculated as starting at that date.
 There is one exception: the Bard Offshore Windfarm was fully commissioned in August 2013, but detailed data on its generation is only available from spring 2017 onwards – so the “age” shown for this windfarm is the age of the oldest available data, not the age of the windfarm itself.

 The numbers for DanTysk did look strange: I had to clean a stretch of five months of data that was clearly wrong.
-A small kink remains in its load duration curve; this may be an artefact of some of the problematic data.
+Hence, there’s a gap in the data for it.
+A small kink remains in its load duration curve; this may be an artefact of a small amount of remaining problematic data.
+There are smaller gaps in data for several of the windfarms, and I’m not yet sure how that missing data is distorting these curves.

 Windfarms less than a year old are excluded from the calculations of the power density per unit area spanned.
 The figure for total power density is a weighted average of the windfarms that are a year older or more: this is weighted by size, but not by time.
 So a windfarm that’s twice as large contributes twice as much to the total; whereas a windfarm that’s twice as old, does not.

-Here are the average capacity factors of every Danish offshore wind farm, newly updated to include data to the end of September 2017.
-The Anholt 1 windfarm, which only opened in 2013, hit an average capacity factor of 47.4% for the full year 2016.
+Here are the average capacity factors of every Danish offshore wind farm, newly updated to include data to the end of 2018.
 Compare these with the capacity factors for German, and UK, and Belgian offshore wind farms.

 On 17 December 2015 Britain passed a new landmark on the road to cleaner electricity: for four hours, from 03.00 to 07.00, the grid had a plurality of wind: wind was the largest generation type on the grid: there was more wind generation than generation in Britain from gas, or from coal, or from nuclear, or any other domestic source.
 That was the case for the four hours as a whole, and for each half-hour within that four-hour period.